Add Seed Cluster to Kubermatic Kubernetes Platform (KKP) CE

 seed-controller-manager.
 This is an automated process.

-KKP performs regular backups of user clusters by snapshotting the etcd of each cluster.
-The default configuration
+KKP can perform regular backups of User Clusters by snapshotting the etcd of each cluster to a S3-compatible

-.spec.backup fields and values.
-The following content assumes you’re using the provided
+The following content assumes you are using the provided

 minio Helm chart.